Pat Ryan, Jr.

 Pat’s urban experience as an officer and a teacher helped sharpen his vision as a social entrepreneur in education.
 That’s what led him to found the Alain Locke Charter School, located on Chicago's West Side, which achieved the #1 test score gains in the history of Illinois ISAT standard test—and was recognized by the U.S. Department of Education as “one of seven charter schools in the United States best at closing the achievement gap.”
 Education reform is something he has been passionate about for over twenty years—and ultimately it lead to the Accelerate Institute which focuses on developing the school leaders of today and tomorrow to close the achievement gap.

-Pat is nationally recognized for his pioneering work in urban education.
-He is a three-time social and two-time technology entrepreneur who has created two companies that were recognized by Inc. Magazine as among the fastest growing software companies in the United States in its annual Inc. 500 rankings.
+Pat is a three-time social and two-time technology entrepreneur who has created two companies that were recognized by Inc. Magazine as among the fastest growing software companies in the United States in its annual Inc. 500 rankings.

 Pat holds a Master of Business Administration from Northwestern University's Kellogg School of Management, and a Juris Doctor cum laude from the Northwestern University School of Law.
 He is a member of the Young Presidents' Organization (YPO), the Council on Foreign Relations in New York and the Commercial Club of Chicago.
 Pat is a Trustee of Northwestern University and a member of its Executive Committee as well as past Chairman of the Advisory Board of Northwestern School of Education and Social Policy.
 In 1999, Pat was named a Henry Crown Fellow at the Aspen Institute, as well as one of the 100 Global Leaders for Tomorrow at the World Economic Forum in Davos, Switzerland.
 In 2006, Northwestern's Kellogg School of Management named Pat Social Entrepreneur of the Year for his innovative work in urban education.
 Pat and his wife, Lydia, live on Chicago's North Side with their three children.